Bronchitis: Causes, Symptoms and Support Strategies

 Research has shown that vitamin C has incredible benefits for lung infections.
 It is one of the most important vitamins for your immune system.

 Vitamin C rich foods include lemon, lime, oranges, mandarins, grapefruits, guava, strawberries, papaya, pineapples, kiwi, sweet green pepper, broccoli, and Brussels sprouts.
 I also recommend taking a vitamin C supplement, such as Super C (37, 38).
 Super C has vitamin C and citrus bioflavonoids.
-If you are struggling with bronchitis, I recommend taking 2 grams of vitamin C and bioflavonoids, 3-5 times daily.
+If you are struggling with your immune system, I recommend taking 2 grams of vitamin C and bioflavonoids, 3-5 times daily.

 Vitamin D and zinc are both essential to support your immune system, yet most people are not getting enough.
 While it is important to get some sunshine to improve your vitamin D needs, with our indoor lifestyle, it is impossible to meet all your requirements.
 This is why I recommend that you take a daily Vitamin D supplement.
-If you are dealing with an acute illness such as bronchitis, I would recommend taking 20,000 IU of vitamin D3, two to three times daily.
+If you are dealing with immune symptoms, I would recommend taking 20,000 IU of vitamin D3, two to three times daily.

 Most people are not getting enough zinc in their diet and suffer immune dysfunction as a result.
-I recommend that you eat plenty of zinc-rich doofs, including spinach, pumpkin seeds, salmon, and grass-fed dairy, as well as supplement with 20 mg of zinc every 2 hours until you feel better.
+I recommend that you eat plenty of zinc-rich doofs, including spinach, pumpkin seeds, salmon, and grass-fed dairy.
+If you are feeling ill, you can use a good zinc supplement and take around 20 mg of zinc every 2 hours until you feel better.

-Taking vitamin D and zinc daily is also important for the prevention of bronchitis.
-The zinc I recommend is (39, 40).
+Taking vitamin D and zinc daily is also important for overall immune health.
+The zinc I recommend is our Zinc Charge (39, 40).

 Final Thoughts on Bronchitis

 Bronchitis is an inflammation of the lining of your bronchial tubes that causes coughing, thickened and discolored mucus, and pain.
-Follow my tips and natural solutions to reduce your symptoms, recover from bronchitis, boost your immunity, and regain your health quickly.
-After all, you don’t have time to be sick in this year!
+Follow my tips and natural support strategies to improve your immune function and respiratory tract health.

 If you seem to be struggling with a lowered immune system that dosn’t seem to be getting better in spite of your best efforts, I would recommend consulting with a functional health coach.
 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.